jusolibre/BlogAPI/README.md

-<h2 id="PATCHarticle">PATCH article :</h2>
+<h3 id="PATCHarticle">PATCH article :</h3>
 ```
 localhost:8080/article
-["title", "message"] // here is the argument that CAN be present in the Json object of your resquest
+["title", "message"] // here is the argument that CAN be present in the Json object

 ```
 In case of success :